Doralyn De Dios is an Assistant District Attorney at the Kings County District Attorney’s Office.

 Additionally, she actively participated within the Latin American Law Student Association and the Black Law Student Association.

-He holds a Law Degree Magna Cum Laude from Universidad del Caribe and a Bachelor in Business Administration Summa Cum Laude from the Pontificia Universidad Catolica Madre y Maestra (PUCMM) in the Dominican Republic.
-He also has an Associate in International Business, with high honors, from Tompkins Cortland Community College, and a Master with academic distinction, in International Business and Economic Law, with a concentration in International Arbitration, from Georgetown University.
+He holds a JD equivalent degree Magna Cum Laude from Universidad del Caribe and a Bachelor in Business Administration Summa Cum Laude from the Pontificia Universidad Catolica Madre y Maestra (PUCMM) in the Dominican Republic.
+In addition, he earned an LLM in International Business and Economic Law, with a concentration in International Arbitration, from Georgetown University Law Center.

-He has extensive public and private practice experience, starting his professional career in the Ministry of Foreign Affairs of the Dominican Republic, where he became responsible for coordinating bilateral investment, trade and commercial cooperation negotiations.
-He also chaired working groups for the drafting of important legal instruments, such as the Dominican Republic Model Bilateral Investment Treaty.
-In the private sphere, he was an associate at Locus Economica LLC, a consulting firm specialized in free trade and economic development zones, where he provided legal advice related to tax incentives and the regulatory framework for foreign investment in Latin America and the Caribbean.
+Prior to starting his own firm, Alexis worked in the Ministry of Foreign Affairs of the Dominican Republic, where he became responsible for coordinating bilateral trade and investment negotiations.
+In the private sphere, he worked as an associate in Locus Economica LLC, a consulting firm specialized in free trade and economic development zones.

-In addition to serving as a DBA Director, he is a member of the Inter-American Bar Association, the New York State Bar Association and the Hispanic National Bar Association.
+In addition to serving as a DBA Director, he is a member of the Inter-American Affairs Committee of the New York City Bar Association, the New York State Bar Association, the Inter-American Bar Association and the Hispanic National Bar Association.

 I am an attorney with over 7 years of regulatory compliance experience in domestic and international regulatory matters and implementing sound compliance programs for financial institutions, non-bank financial institutions (such as MSBs), and financial firms (such as broker-dealers, private funds, and registered investment companies, including RICs that elected to operate as a business development company).